Administrative divisions of France

 The administrative divisions of France are concerned with the institutional and territorial organization of French territory.
 These territories are located in many parts of the world.
 There are many administrative divisions, which may have political (local government), electoral (districts), or administrative (decentralized services of the state) objectives.
 All the inhabited territories are represented in the National Assembly, Senate and Economic and Social Council and their citizens have French citizenship and elect the President of France.

-Types of division
+Division

-Regions, the most integrated territories
+Regions

 The French Republic is divided into 18 regions: 12 in mainland France and 6 elsewhere (1 in Europe: Corsica; 2 in the Caribbean (the Lesser Antilles): Guadeloupe and Martinique; 1 in South America: French Guiana; and 2 in the Indian Ocean near East Africa: Mayotte and Réunion).
 They are traditionally divided between the metropolitan regions, located on the European continent, and the overseas regions, located outside the European continent.
 Both have the same status and form the most integrated part of the French Republic.